viralemergence/comet-standard/README.md

-# comet-standard
+# Follow this link ⮕
-What you're looking for is at viralemergence/vcds
+The COMET data standard is now [here](github.com/viralemergence/vcds).